go-webapi/webapi/readme.md

 ### Auto-Registration & Composite Controller

 **Focusing on business core avoidance of irrelevant rules, DDD is highly compatible with design patterns such as MVVM.
-Different business modules have their own controllers (groups), which support the design of module subdivision and multi-module unified integration (allowing multi-person collaboration).
+Different business modules have their own controller(s), which support the design of module subdivision and multi-module unified integration (allowing multi-person collaboration).
 Conventional automatic route registration reduces redundant code, improves design efficiency while avoiding the possibility of loss of synchronization between the public address and the internal implementation.**

 Declare the controller: